Joe Beecham

 Joe Beecham is a Ghanaian gospel singer, songwriter, choir master and a pastor at the Holy Fire Ministries in Takoradi.

 Early life and education

 Joe Beecham was born in Sekondi-Takoradi, Ghana.
 He had his secondary education at St. John's School, Sekondi and afterwards proceeded to study at the Takoradi Technical University in the Western region of Ghana.
-After he pursued God's call to ministry.
+He then pursued God's call to ministry.

 Music career

 He entered the music scene in 1998 with the release of his first album, 'M'asem bi' and subsequently releasing four more albums.

 Joe Beecham and the "Spirit of One"

 Spirit of One was a Takoradi-based group then headed by Rev. Charlie Sam.
 They embarked on ministrations in schools, winning souls in the Western Region and its environs.
 They were also invited to minister in churches, at conferences and programmes.

 Beecham worked with the group for years.
 The 'M'asem bi' album which was released in 1998, was backed by the Spirit of One group and had most hit songs including; ‘M’asem bi' [Asem bia mi kakyere wo], 'Se Me kae a' which gained massive airplay in the country.